Home Canning: let’s talk about jars

 . . . aaand then there’s the ‘in-between’ sized – GEM jars – which were only made in Canada, and came in Imperial sizing of quarts, two quart (1/2 gallon), and pint sizes.

 Gem jars were made only in Canada, making their first appearance just before the turn of the century, 1900.
-The name became a generic term for canning jars in Canada much like “Mason” jars became the generic term for all canning jars in the United States.
-The new “Improved Gem” jars also made by Bernardin in Toronto, appeared in the 1930’s and gained popularity during the war years.
+The name became a generic term for canning jars in Canada much like “Mason” jars in the United States.
+Gem Jars began being made in 1857, in Ontario.
+The new “Improved Gem” jars were made by the Canadian company “Bernardin” in Toronto, appearing in the 1930’s and gaining popularity during the war years.
 They were originally sold with glass lids and rubber rings, and were very popular in western Canada especially.
-I grew up seeing my mom use GEM jars, and she grew up seeing her mom do the same.
-The transition to metal lids happened gradually as they became a more standard and available option.
-That is what my kids grew up seeing their mom use.

-I preferred the in-between mouth size of Gem jars (wider than the narrow ‘standard’, and narrower than the standard wide mouth) because they easily loaned them to liquids and just as easily to big chunky food items like tomatoes – very practical, a one-size-fits-all.
-Interestingly, but not surprisingly, they became the #1 choice for Hutterite colonies.
+When I started canning in the 1970’s, I chose Gem jars as my preferred jars because of the in-between mouth size (wider than the narrow ‘standard’, and narrower than the wide mouth).
+They easily lent themselves to liquids like juice and broth, and just as easily to big chunky food items like tomatoes, pears and peaches – very practical: one-size-fits-all.

 After a century of making them, in 1994 the Toronto based producer of Gem jars – Bernardin, was purchased by the US company Alltrista Consumer Products, who a few years later, announced they were ceasing production of the jars, lids and rings.
 By 2001, the manufacturing plant stopped producing them entirely, citing slower sales due to the increasing popularity of the (American) regular and wide mouth sizes.
 Suddenly literally hundreds of thousands of glass canning jars across the country became useless without the metal snap lids.
 Canadian home canners took up the fight (by way of petition) to pressure Bernardin back into production of the lids, and they were heard.
 Bernadin (the new management who cancelled them initially) begrudgingly complied.
 At the beginning of 2003, they committed to do a large single run of the lids, which created the mentality of scarcity among consumers.